 Benefits: Increases external range of motion of femur in hip socket, Lengthens hip flexors, Prepares body for backbends, also supporting digestion.

 Sit in the posture of Vajrasana.
 Then lift the body on the knee.
 Make sure that you do not stand on your feet.
 After this, place both your hands near the toes of the feet, that is, below the waist.
 Using your palms, slowly start twisting backwards.
-Now bend your waist comfortably and take the head backwards as well.
-Now rest the head on the ground.
+Now bend your waist comfortably and take your head backwards as well.
+Now rest your head on the ground.
 With both your hands, carefully grasp the heels of the feet.

 18. Salabhasana (Locust Pose)

-19. Sirsasana (Headstand)Total Body Workout
+19. Sirsasana (Headstand)

 Sit in thunderbolt pose.
 Keep your elbows in a straight line on your yoga mat.
 Bring your hands together to form a triangle shape with your forearms.
 Keep your fingers together, opening the palms and thumbs.
-Keep little fingers together so that the base under your hands is more stable.
+Keep your little fingers together so that the base under your hands is more stable.
 Place your tops on the mat with the inside of your hands.
 Raise hips and straighten your legs.
 Walk your feet toward your head.
 Bring the hips over your shoulders.
 Gently bring your knees in towards your chest.
 Stay in this position for 5 seconds.

 20. Shavasana (Corpse Pose)

 Lie flat on the mat on your back.
 There should be a little gap between your two legs.
-Both hands should be slightly away from the body on the ground, keep the palms open upwards.
+Both hands should be slightly away from the body on the ground, keeping the palms open upwards.
 Close both your eyes and bring your body to a comfortable position.
 Now breathe slowly and keep your full attention on the breath, exhale at the same speed as you breathe in.
-There should not be any kind of thoughts in the mind and try to focus your mind only on one place.
+There should not be any kind of thoughts in the mind, and try to focus your mind on one place.

-You can also sleep in this pose but you do not have to sleep.
-Stay in this pose for at least 10 minutes, if you have time, you can stay in this pose for 20 to 30 minutes.
+You can also sleep in this pose, but you do not have to sleep.
+Stay in this pose for at least 10 minutes.
+If you have time, you can stay in this pose for 20 to 30 minutes.
 In the end, slowly open your eyes and come out of this pose.

 Conclusion

-Total body workout is good for health, and it makes life easier in general.
+A total body workout is good for health, and it makes life easier in general.
 However, maintaining a rigorous workout routine can be the hardest for lazy people.